Brookula spinulata

 Brookula spinulata is a species of sea snail, a marine gastropod mollusk unassigned in the superfamily Seguenzioidea.

 Description

 The maximum recorded length of the shell is 1.54 mm.

+Biology

+This species can be either simultaneous hermaphrodites or dioecious, a pattern in all of Vetigastropoda.

 Distribution

 This species occurs in the Atlantic Ocean off Brazil, found at a depth of 775 m.